storybookjs/ember/docs/configure/theming.md

 <!-- prettier-ignore-end -->

-When setting a theme, set a full theme object.
+When setting a theme, set a complete theme object.
 The theme is replaced, not combined.

 ## Theming docs

-[Storybook Docs](../writing-docs/introduction) uses the same theme system as Storybook’s UI, but is themed independently from the main UI.
+[Storybook Docs](../writing-docs/introduction) uses the same theme system as Storybook’s UI but is themed independently from the main UI.

 Supposing you have a Storybook theme defined for the main UI in [`.storybook/manager.js`](./overview.md#configure-story-rendering):